railwayapp/docs/src/docs/reference/public-api.md

 ## Authentication

 To use the API, you will need an API token.
+There are three types of tokens you can create.

+#### Team Token and Personal Token

-You can create one by visiting the <a href="https://railway.com/account/tokens" target="_blank">tokens page</a> in your account settings.
+You can create an API token by visiting the <a href="https://railway.com/account/tokens" target="_blank">tokens page</a> in your account settings.

+- **Team tokens** are tied to a team and will have access to all the team's resources.
+This token cannot be used to access your personal resources on Railway so feel free to share it with your teammates.
+- **Non-team tokens** will be tied to your Railway account and will have access to all your resources.
+Do not share this token with anyone else.

 ```bash
 curl --request POST \